 | American Airlines Boeing airliners awaiting takeoff at the DFW International Airport

 (L to R) Boeing 777, Boeing 787 and Boeing 737 (June, 2019)

 The Boeing 797 / NMA Announced at 2017 Paris Air Show

 At the Paris Air Show in June of 2017, Boeing officials offered preliminary plans for the development of a totally new "Middle of the Market" or "MOM" airliner, tentatively scheduled for availability in 2025.

 Media outlets are already calling this narrow body, dual-aisle airliner the Boeing 797, which would feature a composite fuselage and wings.

 Boeing's current official name for the project is New Midsize Aircraft (NMA).
 The NMA would have a capacity for 220 to 270 passengers and a range of 5,200 nautical miles, filling the gap between the 737 MAX and the 787 Dreamliner.

 Boeing Airline Customer Codes

-Boeing uses a series of 2-character Airline Customer Codes to identify the original-build customer for all Boeing 7x7 aircraft, up to and including the Boeing 777.
-This code system is not being used for 787 and the 737Max airliners.
+The Boeing Company uses a series of 2-character Airline Customer Codes to identify the original-build customer for all Boeing 7x7 aircraft, up to and including the Boeing 777.
+The code system is not used on the 787 and the 737Max.

 Boeing 727 at the Museum of Flight